 JEA produces byproducts through its normal operations.
 In efforts to support JEA's environmental sustainability initiative, and to obtain the best use of rate payer dollars, JEA may either beneficially reuse or landfill byproducts.
-This includes the procurement, sale, marketing and management of Byproducts for Electric and Water/Wastewater (materials resulting from the process of generating electricity, producing potable water and treating wastewater including but not limited to, bottom ash, bed ash, fly ash, gypsum, activated carbon, resin, sludge and biosolids residuals).
-In an effort to beneficially reuse byproducts, JEA may apply for certification from appropriate state agencies in Florida and other States, may certify contractors to handle the byproducts in accordance with the certification received, may sell the byproducts for use within the certifications, and may procure existing landfill space or lands for landfill purposes to best serve JEA.
-JEA may operate a landfill for byproducts through use of JEA forces, or may contract for services relating to operation of a landfill for byproducts using methods which will produce the best results for IEA, including requiring that contractors operate landfills be certified and experienced in the use of both byproduct materials and landfill operations.
+This includes the procurement, sale, marketing and management of Byproducts for Electric and Water/Wastewater (materials resulting from the process of generating electricity, producing potable water and treating wastewater including but not limited to, bottom ash, bed ash, fity ash, gypsum, activated carbon, rein, sludge and biosolids residuals).
+In an effort to beneficially reuse byproducts, JEA may apply for certification from appropriate state agencies in Florida and other States, may certify contractors to handle the byproducts in accordance with the certification received, may sell the byproducts for use within the certifications, and may procure existing landfill space or lands for landfill proposes to best serve JEA.
+JEA may operate a landfill for byproducts through use of JEA forces, or may contract for services relating to operation of a landfill for byproduct materials and landfill operations.
 This procurement exemption provides JEA staff with the authority to make timely procurement commitments and to effectively participate in opportunities to market, transport, explore innovative technologies, beneficially reuse, install, sanitation and dewatering to mitigate negative environmental impacts and dispose of byproducts.
-It governs the marketing, transportation (including the lease/purchase of rail assets), exploration of innovative technologies, beneficial reuse, installation, sanitation and dewatering in nitigation of negative environmental impacts and disposal of byproducts.
+It governs the marketing, transportation (including the lease/purchase of rail assets), exploration of innovative technologies, beneficial reuse, installation, sanitation and dewatering in mitigation of negative environmental impacts and disposal of byproducts.

-Agreement Price Contract Signatory Authority Contracts for the Procurement of Byproduct Services > \$10,000,000 JEA Board \$5,000,000 to \$10,000,000 Chief Executive Officer \$1,000,000 to \$5,000,000 Chief Financial Officer and Chief Operating Officer \$100,000 to \$1,000,000 VP of Electric Systems or VP of Water & Wastewater Systems < \$100,000 Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services All enabling agreements sh ould be reviewed and approved by the Office of Gene ral Counsel prior to signature.
-Documenta tion Agreement Price Term Responsible Party
+Agreement Price Contract Signatory Authority \$10,000,000 JEA Board \$5,000,000 to \$10,000,000 Chief Executive Officer Chief Executive Officer Contracts for the Procurement of Byproduct \$1,000,000 to \$5,000,000 Chief Financial Officer and Chief Operating Officer Services \$100,000 to \$1,000,000 VP of Electric Systems or VP of Water & Wastew VP of Electric Systems or VP of Water & Wastewater Systems < \$100,000 Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatmen Support Services

+All enabling agreements should be reviewed and approved by the Office of General Counsel prior to signature.